Laufeynumber1fan/Mystuff/cats/archLinux.md

 I need to achieve 3 goals:
 - For starters, I need a partition table.
 I decide on using gpt, since I'm using gpt I need an efi partition, since I need an efi partition it needs to be a FAT32 partition type and it also needs to be 1GiB based on this [example](https://wiki.archlinux.org/title/Installation_guide#Example_layouts).
 - Next I want a [swap partition](https://opensource.com/article/18/9/swap-space-linux-systems) to boost performance (this VM might be opening some big pcaps) so good size for a swap partition is twice the amount of RAM which will be 2GiB.
 - And finally I want ext4 for my / directory which I will store my user files.
-The ext4 partition will start from 3GiB to 7GiB in the disk drive.
-The remaining 1 GiB will be free space to reduce fragmentation.
+The ext4 partition will start from 3GiB to 14GiB in the disk drive.
+The remaining 2 GiB will be free space to reduce fragmentation.

 To actually partition my disk on the VM machine I will be using `parted`.
 I do `parted /dev/sda` to enter the shell for that disk.
 `mklabel gpt` to set the partition table.
 `unit MiB` to set the u
 `mkpart primary fat32 1024KiB 1024MiB` to make a FAT32 partition for the EFI /boot dir.
 `mkpart primary linux-swap 1GiB 3GiB` to make a 2GiB linux swap partition.
-`mkpart primary ext4 3GiB 14GiB` to make a 4GiB / ext4 file dir.
+`mkpart primary ext4 3GiB 14GiB` to make an 11 GiB / ext4 file dir.

 Then I use `print free` to verify the used and remaining disk space.
 And then do `quit`.